 Continuous Positive Airway Pressure (CPAP) Machines

-Water is used in these devices; this machine is a lifesaver who people who suffer from sleep apnea.
-The machine takes air and pressurises it, therefore when the person breathes through the attached mask, the airway is kept open.
-They also have a water tank that helps add moisture to the air.
+These devices use water; this machine is a lifesaver who people who suffer from sleep apnea.
+The machine takes air and pressurises it.
+The person breathes through the attached mask, allowing the airway to stay open.
+Therefore, they also have a water tank that helps add moisture to the air.
 It also helps prevent bacteria and stops the machine from having mineral deposit build-ups.

-If you have damaged kidneys then you may be put on a dialysis machine, this works as an artificial kidney.
-It uses water to filter out bad toxins from your blood, allowing you to have cleaner blood for your kidneys function.
+A dialysis machine helps people with damaged kidneys.
+This works as an artificial kidney.
+Therefore, it uses water to filter out bad toxins from your blood.
+This allows you to have cleaner blood for your kidneys function.

 Facilities for renal replacement therapy that carry out hemodialysis have a large water demand.
-It is regularly used in maintenance dialysis facilities for reuse on the same patient.
+Maintenance dialysis facilities regularly use water for reuse on the same patient.

 Automated Endoscope Reprocessor (AER)

-Water creates a soothing environment for patients who undergo hydrotherapy and is used in hydrotherapy tanks.
+Hydrotherapy tanks also use water.
+It creates a soothing environment for hydrotherapy patients.
 Hydrotherapy uses water to soothe pains and treat certain medical conditions.
 This includes pools, whirlpools, whirlpool spas, hot tubs and physiotherapy tanks.
-Medical conditions such as burns, septic ulcers, arthritis, lesions and amputations are improved by sitting in warm water.
-This water needs to be clean as these patients have weakened immune systems.
+Sitting in warm water helps improve medical conditions, such as burns, septic ulcers, arthritis, lesions and amputations.
+Therefore, this water needs to be clean as these patients have weakened immune systems.
 They are also easily vulnerable to new infections from contaminated water.

 There are many different medical uses of water, for saving and protecting lives!
 It is very important for the functioning of medical practices and for keeping equipment, procedures and patients safe and protected.
-If you would like to learn more about the health benefits of water, you can visit our products to view our filters and softeners.
+If you want to learn more about water’s health benefits, visit our products to view our filters and softeners.